Superdense beaming of axion dark matter in the vicinity of the light cylinder of pulsars: Synchrotron self-absorption spectra of optically thin sources

-The empirical spectra of radio-pulsars can be fitted with a power law in the form $\pazocal{S}_{\!\nu}\sim \nu^{- \alpha}$.
-The `spectral index' $\alpha$ adopts a typical value of the order of $\alpha \!\!\lesssim$1 at frequencies $\nu\!\!\lesssim\!\!\nu_b$, and $<\!\!\alpha\!\!>\sim\!\!1.8$ for $\nu\!\!\gtrsim\!\!\nu_b$, where $\nu_b$ is commonly referred as the `break' frequency.
+The empirical spectra of radio-pulsars can be fitted with a power law in the form $\pazocal{S}_{\!\nu}\!\sim\! \nu^{- \alpha}$.
+The `spectral index' $\alpha$ adopts a typical value of the order of $\alpha \!\!\lesssim$1 at frequencies $\nu\!\!\lesssim\!\!\nu_b$, and $<\!\!\alpha\!\!>\sim\!\!1.8$ for $\nu\!\!\gtrsim\!\!\nu_b$, where $\nu_b$ is commonly referred to as the `break' frequency.
 The break frequency is typically $\nu_b \!\lesssim\!$ 500 MHz, although it presents certain variability, extending to higher frequencies in some cases \cite{Maron:2000wn,Jankowski:2017yje,Bates:2013ear,Murphy:2017ech}.
-Plasma suppresses the synchrotron emission at low frequency, forcing the spectral distribution to curve down \cite{1970ranp.book.....P}.
+Plasma restrain the synchrotron emission, forcing the spectral distribution to curve down at low frequency \cite{1970ranp.book.....P}.
 As a result, the low-frequency self-absorption spectral function of an optically thick pulsar presents a power-law with a very steep slope

 The spectral indexes are related by $2\alpha+1=\delta$.
 For simplicity, we have approximated $\omega_{b}\!\sim\! \omega_{\tau}$, corresponding $\omega_{\tau}$ to the frequency which maximizes the optical path.
 This assumption would lead to deviations within the precision that is desired for the present work.